skillrepos/copilot-hands-on/labs.md

 **Lab 3 - Using Copilot to Understand and Onboard to a Codebase**

-**Purpose: In this lab, we'll use Copilot to quickly get up to speed on any project.**
+**Purpose: In this lab, we'll use Copilot to quickly get up to speed on a project.**

 1. For our labs in this workshop, we have a set of code that implements a simple to-do app, written in Python with a toolkit called *Flask*.
 We interact with it via curl commands for simplicity.
 The files for this app are in a subdirectory named *app*.
 You can look at the files if you want: